 With newfound confidence, Coleman returned to the United States in 1922, where she traveled around the country performing aerial acrobatic stunts.
 Her stunts, like parachuting from planes, would dazzle the crowds.
 She took on the stage name “Queen Bess,” and became noted for her flamboyant, daring exhibition flying.
 At a show in Los Angeles in 1923, she broke a leg and three ribs after her plane stalled and crashed.

 Despite her popularity, Coleman didn’t ignore the struggles she faced on her journey to success.
 She only performed at shows if the crowds were racially integrated and allowed to go through the same entrance.
 She also had dreams of establishing her own flying school in which women and African Americans would be admitted.

 If you found this article interesting, you may also be interested in these24 fascinating facts on Amelia Earhart.
-Then read about the Harlem Hellfighters: the overlooked African American heroes of WWI.
+Then read about the Harlem Hellfighters, the overlooked African American heroes of World War 1.